pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 {{% /choosable %}}

-Next, add a few lines to [declare the a managed MongoDB cluster](https://docs.digitalocean.com/products/databases/mongodb/how-to/create/).
-We'll use just one node for now --- additional replica nodes can be provisioned by increasing the `nodeCount` value --- and the least expensive [performance settings](https://www.digitalocean.com/pricing#managed-databases):
+Next, add a few lines to [declare the managed MongoDB cluster](https://docs.digitalocean.com/products/databases/mongodb/how-to/create/).
+We'll use just one node for now --- additional replica nodes can easily be added later by increasing the `nodeCount` value --- and go with the least expensive [performance settings](https://www.digitalocean.com/pricing#managed-databases):

 {{% chooser language "typescript,python" /%}}